blackmirag3/Classify/docs/DeveloperGuide.md

 * Have proper checks whenever student is archived or unarchived to ensure there are no duplicate students amongst all student lists.

 #### Implementation and Rationale
-* **Exception Handling**: To prevent duplicate students (especially from corrupted archive data file), the class uses the 'checkNameNumberPair' method and catches 'NameNumberMatchException' to catch instances of duplicate students existing in any list in the programme.
+* **Exception Handling**: To prevent duplicate students (especially from corrupted archive data file), the class uses the `checkNameNumberPair` method and catches `NameNumberMatchException` to catch instances of duplicate students existing in any list in the programme.
-* **File Saving**: Uses the `Data Commands` component to write archive and main student data file whenever 'archiveStudent' or `unarchiveStudent' method is called.
+* **File Saving**: Uses the `Data Commands` component to write archive and main student data file whenever `archiveStudent` or `unarchiveStudent` method is called.
 ---

 ## Product scope